 Cloud computing offers a number of advantages including low costs, high performance and quick delivery of services.
 However, without adequate controls, it also exposes individuals and organizations to online threats such as data loss or theft, unauthorized access to corporate networks, and so on.

 This cloud computing policy is meant to ensure that cloud services are NOT used without the IT Infra Lead’s knowledge.
-It is imperative that employees NOT open cloud services accounts or enter into cloud service contracts for the storage, manipulation or exchange of company-related communications or company-owned data without the IT Infra Lead’s input.
+It is imperative that employees DO NOT open cloud services accounts or enter into cloud service contracts for the storage, manipulation or exchange of company-related communications or company-owned data without the IT Infra Lead’s input.
 This is necessary to protect the integrity and confidentiality of Xtracap data and the security of the corporate network.

 Purpose

 The purpose of this policy is to outline the acceptable use of the cloud services offered by Xtracap.
 Xtracap’s IT department remains committed to enabling employees to do their jobs as efficiently as possible through the use of technology.
-The following guidelines are intended to establish a process whereby Xtracap employees can use cloud services without jeopardizing company data and computing resources.of network systems and services, and legal issues.
+The following guidelines are intended to establish a process whereby Xtracap employees can use cloud services without jeopardizing company data and computing resources of network systems and services, and legal issues.

 Scope

-This policy applies to all employees in all departments of Xtracap, no exceptions.
+This policy applies to all employees in all departments of Xtracap without any exceptions.

 This policy pertains to all external cloud services, e.g. cloud-based email, document storage, Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), etc. Personal accounts are excluded.